bhuvinth/rentPaymentHistory/choices-and-rationales/README.md

 ### 4. Dependency Injections:
 In general, I would go for dependency injections and refrain from using the new operator in the project.
 This has several advantages like it makes the code easily testable, and reusable.
 But since, the size of the code right now is small.
-I have not used dependency injections.
+I have not used dependency injections library.
+But I have made some dependencies like Application-Service injectable.
+I am injecting a Mocked Repository instance in the Application-service to test it.

 ### 5. Docker-compose:
 *Remark:* I have handled the part where the application docker waits for the Postgres docker to be ready in the application code.